Skip to contents

 #> ℹ Using type = "boxplot" since all groups in hospital and gender and ward contain at least three values

-# or use any function for y
+# Use any function for y

 admitted_patients |>